Monthly out of work benefits claimant count for 18-24 year olds

 Being young and unemployed can lead to increase in the risk of poverty, deskilling and social exclusion as well as causing loss of motivation and mental health problems.

 The current emergency has seen the increase in claimants rise more steeply amongst younger people than the wider workforce.
 Young people often work in retail and leisure sectors which have been hardest hit by the pandemic and are likely to take longer to recover.
 Shropshire remains below the regional and national averages.
-The number of young claimants as at June 2020 has increased from to 835. to 1810.
+The number of young claimants as at September Q2 has increased slightly from to 1810 (Q1) to 1825.